Park was not always a successful Theme Park. It was once disused

 the old Thorpe Belle boat into a year-round live horror maze,

 2011: Following Merlin's purchase of the closed Cypress Gardens, Winter Haven, USA, Thorpe Park receieve one of its old rides - Storm Surge.
 The WhiteWater West Spinning Rapids ride is loosely rethemed to fit Amity Cove, but the original garish slide colours remain.
 Thorpe Fireworks return after a 2 year abscence as Thorpe Park Blows It Up!
 Time Voyagers has its last screening and is closed.

 2012: Thorpe Park makes its biggest investment yet (£18m) in The Swarm, the UK's first Bolliger & Mabillard Wing Rider coaster.
 Blows It Up!
 Fireworks do not return.

-2013: Thorpe's first venture into the overnight stay market sees temporary hotel The Crash Pad being installed on Park next to the Dome.
+2013: Thorpe's first venture into the overnight stay market sees temporary hotel The Crash Pad being installed on Park next to the Dome, in partnership with Snoozebox.
 The Swarm has its last 2 rows modified with the seats turned backwards - the ride becomes the world's first backwards Wing Rider.
 X:\ No Way Out is refurbished to become "X", with the trains rotated forwards and height restriction lowered to 1m.

 brings us to present day.